gkoumasd/Rust_CORDER/codeBERT/README.md

 After these steps, you can see the data in the treesitter_rust_train_test_val folder, splitted into 3 subfolders train\test\val.

+### The following step is optional in case you want to increase the amount of unsafe code snippets when you run experiments on the assebmply task.
+    ```source create_synthetic_data.sh```

 3. Preprocess the data